bogdan-domanskiy/Helm/README.md

 “Please check the app_setting value that was put in.”

 The default name of the file in configmap is `appsettings.json`.
 You have to set the value for the `configmap_internal_name_offile` in the value file if you want to change the file name.

+Path to file is able to indicate the file name that will be geted by configmap.
+If you have to indicate the full path using the folder's names - please use the set-file option.